-After being involved in an accident with an 18 wheeler, you may be confused and disoriented, as well as unsure of what to do next.
-Unfortunately, the things you say and do immediately following an accident may be determinative of whether or not you will be able to recover for your injuries or any other losses you sustained.
-After calling 911 for the police and ambulance (if anyone is injured), some of the steps that truck accident victims should take following an accident include:
+, you may feel confused and disoriented, as well as unsure of what to do next.
+Unfortunately, the things you say and do immediately following an accident may be determinative of whether or not you will recover financially for your injuries or any other losses you sustained.
+After calling 911 for the police and ambulance (if anyone has possible injuries), some of the steps that truck accident victims should take following an accident include:

-- Seek medical attention - After an accident, it is imperative that you seek medical attention from a trained professional.
-Even if you are not transported from the scene via ambulance, you should be checked out at an emergency room immediately if there are any signs of injury.
-Some injuries may take hours or even days to develop symptoms, and having them diagnosed early can be extremely helpful in establishing that they were caused by your accident.
+- Seek medical attention - After an accident, seek medical attention from a trained professional.
+Even if you do not need transportation from the scene via ambulance, you should have a doctor examine you at an emergency room immediately if there are any signs of injury.
+Some injuries may take hours or even days to develop symptoms, and having them diagnosed early can be extremely helpful in establishing that they resulted from your accident.

 - Consult with an attorney – Retain legal representation as soon as possible.
 Trucking companies have knowledgeable attorneys that work hard to limit their legal liability after an accident.
 In addition, insurance companies often will almost always attempt to settle with victims for much less than their claim is worth.
 Hiring an attorney who understands how to handle trucking accidents is the best way to ensure that you get the compensation you deserve.